What is the issue behind this advocacy campaign?

 - Off-the-shelf orthotics (no custom fabricated or fit orthotics or prosthetics)

-In the proposed rule, CMS appears to advance an interpretation of the statute that ostomy and urological supplies fall under the first category.
+In this ruling, CMS appears to advance an interpretation of the statute that ostomy and urological supplies fall under the first category.

 - Link to UOAA Position Statement